aquaman333/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 Git is free and open source software for distributed version control: tracking changes in any set of files of your source code history , usually used for coordinating work among programmers collaboratively developing source code during software development.
 Its goals include  data integrity and support for distributed, non-linear workflows

 ### What is GitHub?
 GitHub is an Internet hosting service for software development and version control using Git.
-It provides the distributed version control of Git plus access control, bug tracking, software feature requests, task management and continuous integrationr every project
+It provides the distributed version control of Git plus access control, bug tracking, software feature requests, task management and continuous integration for every project